 This special table can make all the difference in the world at mealtime, especially for children with sensory sensitivities.
 I only wish I had known about it sooner.
 For more information about the weaning table be sure to check out these posts: Benefits of a Montessori Weaning Table from The Kavanaugh Report and Preparing Montessori Toddler Spaces from Living Montessori Now.

 Sunshine has a weaning table and uses it at every meal.
 This helps her focus on her food and eat it correctly.
 She feels in complete control of her surroundings and can be independent which is something she needs.

-4. Teaching practical life skills in the kitchen has created an environment of self care and independence.
+We have worked very hard to create an environment of self care and independence in the kitchen.
 This has resulted in a feeling of safety and comfort, which has then lead to more positive mealtime experiences.
 For more information about how we created a more kid friendly kitchen atmosphere that invited multiple practical life experiences, read the post below.

 For examples and ideas about kid friendly celebrations and "feasts," feel free to check out the posts below.

 7. Utilize sensorial activities outside of mealtime environment

 Sensorial activities have been crucial to Dinomite's success in the eating department.
 When you take him away from mealtime and from the dining room table, it's as if part of the threat that's usually there, is gone.

 In our Montessori-inspired Fruit Unit w/ Free Printables he touched and sampled every fruit we worked with.
 It was amazing!
 Though he didn't find many options he enjoyed, he at least tried them on his own.